 Standing on ancestral cultural wisdom and heritage, our community organizing recognizes contemporary oppression/injustice and trauma as connected to historical struggles and resistance for liberation.
 H.O.L.L.A! understands our organizing as a continuation of movements for justice around the world.

-We believe that people in the movement and historically oppressed people enact courage in big and small ways.
+We believe that people in the movements and historically oppressed people enact courage in big and small ways.
 Whether by choosing to live against the norm, or by surviving in it, we are brave in our resistance to systems of power that are intentionally trying to suffocate us and our communities.

 We believe community transformation to be an outcome of youth community organizing.
 Community transformation is a political strategy for analyzing and redirecting power away from white supremacist, heteronormative, and capitalist structures.
 It serves as a praxis for centralizing and making visible resources and socio-economic-political power within poor communities of color, while decreasing dependence/reliance on resources and socio-economic-political power maintained by mainstream institutions, such as the police, education system, policy makers, employers, and government.